dannyurru/eco395m-midterm-ctrlfc/README.md

 and a "season" string, which are the years 2003 to 2023, add these two strings together to create the URL per season,and run a for loop that will scrape the aforementioned columns with their respective headings and create a csv file with this information.

-We are creating the following columns using data that we either scraped or calculated:
+We are creating the following columns using data that we either scraped or calculated from existing data:

 The year of the season,

 The standing of each team per season,

 The "Relative Team Strength (RTS)" for each team per season

 We are calculating the RTS measure for each team by calculating the following: